MFR6340/theenglishextension.org/young-world-1/unit-2: My Body.md

 <img src="https://i.imgur.com/dRtP69n.png" width="25%" />

 11 year old Melody has Cerebral Palsy and is unable to walk, talk or write, but she has a photographic memory.
-She's trapped in her own body until she gets a computer thath (Lexile 700L)
+She's trapped in her own body until she gets a computer that helps her express herself using her thumbs.
+She ultimately gets (Lexile 700L)

 <a href="https://www.bookdepository.com/Out-My-Mind-Sharon-M-Draper/9781416971719?ref=grid-view&qid=1673793076916&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1017633441" rel="nofollow"> Buy on Orell Füssli</a>